-The general tax free asset allowance is €19,698 per person.
+The general tax free asset allowance is €9,698 per person.
 For minor children (aged less than 18) an additional tax free asset allowance of €2,631 per child is awarded.
+From 2012, the asset allowance for minor children is abolished.

 Couples may choose which part of their assets is reported by which spouse.
 They can also transfer the full amount of tax free asset allowance to their spouse.
 Only one of them is entitled to the asset allowance for minor children.